Rabosa616/BSselector/project/slides.md

 about workflows and strategies

 * conventions between developers
-* how to store, branch, merge changes
+* rules to store, branch, merge changes
-* how to publish and deploy ...
+* rules to publish and deploy ...
 * a B.S. is part of a (git) workflow
-* the most important one
+* ... the most important one

 ---